Chlorinated vs. Non-Chlorinated Brake Cleaner: Which One Is Better?

 Chlorinated Brake Cleaner

 Chlorinated brake cleaner, as its name hints, contains chlorine atoms.
-It has been around for a long time, with some of its components getting banned for safety reasons.
+It has been around for a long time, and some of its components have been banned for safety reasons.
 Many people also refer to it as the non-flammable brake cleaner.
 The chlorine atoms present in the solvent boost its cleaning properties.

-The elements present in the chlorinated brake cleaner are tetrachloroethylene and methylene chloride.
-Formerly, there was also 1,1,1-trichloroethane before its phasing out due to its harmful effects on the ozone layer.
+The components of the chlorinated brake cleaner are tetrachloroethylene and methylene chloride.
+Formerly, there was also 1,1,1-trichloroethane, which was phased out due to its harmful effects on the ozone layer.

-You notice the results immediately you spray this cleaner on the surface you want clean.
-While it effectively deals with grime and other dirt, there are concerns over its health effects.
-You should know about Chlorinated brake cleaner hazards when you opt for it.
-As earlier mentioned, a compound of chlorinated cleaners got banned due to its harmful effects.
+You notice the results immediately when you spray this cleaner on the surface you want to clean.
+While it effectively removes grime and other dirt, there are concerns about its health effects.
+You should be aware of the hazards of chlorinated brake cleaner before you opt for it.
+As mentioned earlier, a chlorinated cleaner compound was banned due to its harmful effects.

 The remaining compounds are also dangerous, and direct exposure can lead to issues with the respiratory and nervous system and are carcinogenic.
 As such, it is advisable to exercise care when using this cleanser.
-While it is non-flammable, exposure to heat releases fumes that can be dangerous to humans and the environment.
+While it is non-flammable, exposure to heat can release fumes that are dangerous to humans and the environment.

-Still, on safety, do not overlook the chlorinated brake cleaner welding warnings.
+Still, on safety, do not overlook the warnings about chlorinated brake cleaner when welding.
 Never weld on surfaces coated with this product, as it may release harmful fumes.

 Non-Chlorinated Brake Cleaner

-Non-chlorinated brake cleaner came into the scene as a safer option to the chlorinated type.
-This cleaner is a hydrocarbon build, unlike the other, which comes from organic chlorine compounds.
-They may either be high-boiling point hydrocarbon mixtures or low-boiling point aliphatic compounds.
+Non-chlorinated brake cleaner emerged as a safer alternative to the chlorinated type.
+This cleaner is a hydrocarbon-based cleaner, unlike the other, which is an organic chlorine compound.
+They may either be high-boiling-point hydrocarbon mixtures or low-boiling-point aliphatic compounds.

-The solvent is lipophilic; hence, suitable for dealing with fat-soluble materials like grease and oil.
-Other non-chlorinated cleaners will have polar liquids like acetone, methanol, and ethanol.
-The polar solvents will deal with dirt that is not lipophilic.
+The solvent is lipophilic; hence, it is suitable for handling fat-soluble materials such as grease and oil.
+Other non-chlorinated cleaners contain polar liquids such as acetone, methanol, and ethanol.
+Polar solvents will remove dirt that is not lipophilic.

-Non-chlorinated brake cleaner is quite safe to use compared to the chlorinated types.
+Non-chlorinated brake cleaner is much safer to use than chlorinated types.
 However, it is flammable, and you should not use it near open flames or heated surfaces.
 Furthermore, you may use non-chlorinated brake cleaner for guns.
 It is a cheaper option than a gun cleaner.
 However, be careful when cleaning plastic, rubber, and wooden parts.

 Can I use non-chlorinated brake cleaner on plastic?
 It depends on the manufacturer, as some are not recommended on surfaces like rubber and plastic.
 To be on the safe side, do not use any variation of the cleaner on materials other than metal.